afcon-challenge/.github/profile/README.md

 * **HTML**, **CSS**, and **JavaScript** - The core building blocks of web development.
 * **jQuery** - The widely-used JavaScript library for simplifying DOM manipulation and event handling.

+> [!TIP]
+> You can learn more about the used technology by reading this [article](https://blog.kerolloz.dev/afcon-challenge-under-the-hood).